 - Not all blueprints need a spec.
-For more information see http://docs.openstack.org/developer/nova/devref/kilo. blueprints.html#when-is-a-blueprint-needed - The aim of this document is first to define the problem we need to solve, and second agree the overall approach to solve that problem.
+For more information see https://docs.openstack.org/nova/latest/blueprints.html - The aim of this document is first to define the problem we need to solve, and second agree the overall approach to solve that problem.